ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 ### Searching in the Activity Log groups

-You can search among the activity log entry groups with the `ActivityLogService::findGroups` command, by passing an `Ibexa\Contracts\ActivityLog\Values\ActivityLog\Query`.
+You can search among the activity log entry groups with the `ActivityLogService::findGroups` method, by passing an `Ibexa\Contracts\ActivityLog\Values\ActivityLog\Query` object.
 This `Query`'s constructor has four arguments:

 - `$criteria` - an array of criteria from `Ibexa\Contracts\ActivityLog\Values\ActivityLog\Criterion` combined as a logical AND.